martin26/Diablo-II--Vanilla-Frosting/README.txt

 - General monster immunity and resistances have been removed throughout the whole game.
     You'll still see some super uniques spawn with immunity though.
 - Rune drop rates have been improved.
-- Lysander now sells TP/ID Books & Scrolls.
+- Fara now sells all Act 2 TP/ID/Pots/Keys.
+Lysander & Drognan do not.
 - Blocking is no longer reduced while running.
 - [From Classic] Shield blocking is now the same as your shield's block chance.
 No longer depends on Dexterity.
 - [From Classic] The Barbarian's Whirlwind no longer depends on Increase Attack Speed.